mortazavilab/TALON/README.md

 Options:
 -h, --help            Show help message and exit
 --f                   Comma-delimited dataset config file providing sam files for TALON to run on, as well as metadata that   will be tracked in the dataset table.
 The required format is: dataset name, sample description, platform, sam file (full path).
   --db FILE,            TALON database.
+Created using talon_initialize_database.
-Created using talon_initialize_database --build STRING,       Genome build (i.e. hg38) to use.
+  --build STRING,       Genome build (i.e. hg38) to use.
 Must be in the
                         database.
   --cov, -c             Minimum alignment coverage in order to use a SAM entry.
 Default = 0.9